 At the core, librarians utilize knowledge and resources to answer questions and solve problems.
-We possess a multitude of skills, and have much value to offer our organizations – beyond performing legal research.
-The AALL Conference this month reminded us of our abilities, and more so the importance of transitioning from guardian of books to ‘linchpin librarians’.
+We possess a multitude of skills, and have much value to offer our organizations, beyond performing legal research.
+The American Association of Law Libraries’ (AALL) conference this month reminded us of our abilities, and more so the importance of transitioning from guardian of books to ‘linchpin librarians’.
 In short, we as librarians need to showcase the true value we possess and can offer our organizations.
 The question now is, “How will you transform the knowledge and empowerment gained at AALL into action steps at your firm or organization?”

 – Determine the best avenues to grow your visibility within your organization.

-– Reach out to your new networking contacts, choose one each week with which to connect.
+– Reach out to your new networking contacts.
+Choose one each week with whom to connect.

 – Develop a Conference Recap to show management the value of attending; highlight program sessions and vendor products that support current and potential organization/firm initiatives.